ZyroNetworkMC/PocketMine-MP/README.md

 Thanks for your support!

-## Credits
-This fork is built with respect for the Altay project and its continued contribution to the Bedrock ecosystem. <3

 ## Licensing information
 This project is licensed under LGPL-3.0.
 Please see the [LICENSE](/LICENSE) file for details.